HighCapable/YukiHookAPI-ProjectBuilder/README.md

 npx electron-forge import
 ```

-- Use the following command to debug
+Use the following command to debug.

 ```
 npm run start
 ```

-- Use the following commands to compile & package
+Use the following commands to compile & package.

 **Linux/macOS**